What is Tennis Elbow?

 - Silicon pad: An adjunct to the brace for targeted compression of the forearm muscles and tendon

-- Material: Neoprene and nylon are the two primary materials used when manufacturing tennis elbow braces or straps.
+- Material: Neoprene and nylon are the two primary materials used when manufacturing tennis elbow straps or braces.
 Neoprene is typically preferred for its durability, whereas nylon tends to be more breathable (for those with sensitive skin)

 3 Exercises for Tennis Elbow

-For long term management of tennis elbow, forearm strengthening and flexibility exercises are the standard gold treatment.
+For long term management of this condition, forearm strengthening and flexibility exercises are the standard gold treatment.
 Below are three typical exercises we recommend in the first stage of our tennis elbow rehabilitation program.
-As your tennis elbow begins to heal, more advanced exercises will be included to continue your progression.
+As your pain begins to resolve, more advanced exercises will be included to continue your progression.

 Your physiotherapist will be able to determine the appropriate amount of repetitions and weight.